CINF/cinf_database/doc/source/introduction.rst

 Introduction
 ============

 This pages provides an introduction to using the Cinfdate Database Client.
-Please read at least this sections and the :ref:`dangers-of-caching` section before jumping in with the :ref:`examples`.
+Please read the this section and the :ref:`dangers-of-caching` section before jumping in with the :ref:`getting_started` and the :ref:`examples`.
 The rest of the sections are optional background.

 The Cinfdata Database Client has three main goals: